learn-the-web/topics/web-typography-cheat-sheet/index.md

           - '*Example:* `font: normal 100%/1.5 sans-serif;`'
       - name: '`::selection`'
         details:
-          - 'Not a property, but a selector for styling an element when it has been selected and highlighted.'
+          - 'Not a property, but a selector.'
+          - 'Style an element when it has been selected and highlighted.'
-          - 'Examples: `::selection { color: red; }`.'
+          - '*Example:* `::selection { color: red; }`'

   - title: 'Experimental properties'
     note: 'These properties may not work in all browsers and may have a major performance impact.'